chongshengzhang/shopsign/README.md

 Explanation for each line in the annotation file:

-The first 8 values in each annotation file are the coordinates of the quadrilateral bounding box for each text-line (order: top left, top right, bottom right, bottom right).
+The first 8 values in each annotation file are the coordinates of the quadrilateral bounding box for each text-line (order: top left, top right, bottom right, bottom left).
 The 9th value (which is 0, or 1) can be ignored.
 The rest values are the corresponding texts of the text-line.

 ## (2) Samples of the five  categories of hard images, please see this link: